ozouai/firemodel-vscode/README.md

-# FireModel Syntax Highlighting
+# firemodel Syntax Highlighting

-This adds support to VSCode for syntax highlighting of [FireModel](https://github.com/mickeyreiss/firemodel)
+This adds support to VSCode for syntax highlighting of [firemodel](https://github.com/mickeyreiss/firemodel)

 ## Features